Jeannette Rankin: Between terms

 After leaving Congress, Rankin worked as a field secretary for the National Consumers League and as a lobbyist for various pacifist organizations.
 She argued for the passage of a Constitutional amendment banning child labor and supported the Sheppard–Towner Act, the first federal social welfare program created explicitly for women and children.
 The legislation was enacted in 1921 but repealed eight years later, though many of its key provisions were incorporated into the Social Security Act of 1935.

 In 1920, Rankin helped found the American Civil Liberties Union and served as a vice president.

-In 1924, Rankin bought a small farm in Georgia.
+In 1924, Rankin bought a small farm near Athens, Georgia.
 She lived a simple life there, without electricity or plumbing, although she also maintained a residence in Montana.
 Rankin made frequent speeches around the country on behalf of the Women's Peace Union and the National Council for the Prevention of War (NCPW).
 In 1928 she founded the Georgia Peace Society, which served as headquarters for her pacifism campaign until its dissolution in 1941, on the eve of the U.S. involvement in World War II.

 In 1937, Rankin opposed President Franklin Roosevelt's proposals to intervene on the British side against Germany and its allies, arguing that both sides wished to avoid a second European war and would pursue a diplomatic solution.
 She testified before multiple Congressional committees in opposition to various preparedness measures.
 When it became clear that her lobbying efforts were largely ineffective, Rankin resigned from her NCPW position and declared her intention to regain her seat in the House of Representatives.